| Home What's New Psychoanalytic Writings Psychotherapy Service Email Forums and Groups Process Press Links | Robert M. Young Online Writings

 the ubiquitousness of psychotic phenomena in our development, our inner worlds and our

+culture in a quite mundane, day-by day and minute-by-minute sense.
 Now I want to go onto the opposite tack, because I would be horrified

 if you thought I was saying that there is no such thing as psychosis or that treating